Mahadev Govind Ranade: Personal life

-Ranade was in his 30s when his first wife died.
+When Ranade was 30 years, his first wife died.
 His family wanted him to remarry, especially since he had no children.
 His reformer friends expected him, who had co-founded the 'Widow Marriage Association' as far back as 1861, to act in accordance with his own sermons and marry a widow.
 However, Ranade yielded to his family's wishes and conformed with convention to marry Ramabai, a girl who was barely eleven years old and twenty years younger to him.
 Ramabai was born in 1862, nearly a year after Ranade had founded his 'Widow Marriage Association'.
 He acceded to the marriage because he anticipated that if he married an already wedded woman, the children born to her would be considered illegitimate outcasts by his society.
 The irony of the affair is that while Ranade faced ridicule and accusations of hypocrisy, his ardent wish remained unfulfilled: his second marriage also remained childless.

 The wedding was held in full compliance with tradition and was a happy one.
 Ramabai was a daughter of the Kurlekar family, which belonged to the same caste and social strata as Ranade.
 The couple had a completely harmonious and conventional marriage.
 Ranade ensured that his wife receive education, something that she was not keen about initially.
 However, like all Indian women of that era, she complied with her husband's wishes and grew into her new life.
 After Ranade's death, Ramabai Ranade continued the social and educational reform work initiated by him.